taoshidev/ptncli/README.md

 **PTNCLI** is a command-line tool that extends the bittensor-cli tool for Proprietary Trading Network (PTN) operations.
 It provides enhanced registration functionality with collateral management and extends standard Bittensor wallet, subnet, and stake operations.

+## Note

+PTNCLI is in beta and is still under active development.
+Please report any issues or feedback on the [PTNCLI GitHub repository](https://github.com/proprietary-trading-network/ptncli).

 ## Description

 PTNCLI sits on top of the bittensor-cli tool and extends it by customizing and hooking into commands.
 As a subnet on the Bittensor network, PTN operates on **subnet 8 (netuid: 8)** on the mainnet/finney network and **subnet 116 (netuid: 116)** on the testnet.
 PTN requires additional collateral setup during registration, which this tool automates alongside the standard subnet registration process.